Beatbox Battle World Championship: Event format and qualification

 All competitors have had to qualify for the Beatbox Battle World Championship by winning their national Beatbox Battle championships, or having reached the knock-out stages of the previous Beatbox Battle World Championship, wildcard or special invitation.

 In the first round, each performer has two minutes time to demonstrate their skills to an international panel of elite judges from the beatboxing world, (such as Reeps One of England) and previous world champions from this tournament, to decide which performers qualify for the Knock-out rounds that are contested in ‘battle mode’ to determine the world champion.
 The judges base their decision on musicality, technicality, originality, pattern and show quality on the stage.

-Wildcards

-To qualify for the tournament, a beatboxer has to qualify by winning their national championships. however, there are exceptions to this rule.

-Some international events are also recognized by the World Championship committee.
-This was the case for Gene Shinozaki and Dharni, winners of the Grand Beatbox Battles, were invited to compete in the World Championships 2015.
-There was also a wildcard competition for 2018, where wannabe contenders entered a video for judgement to win a place at the 2018 BBBWC.
-The results of the 2018 Wildcard event were as follows: